-The project also includes improvements at two locations within the storm sewer system contributing to Carter Lake.
-These improvements are intended to address existing maintenance issues that have previously led to localized flooding in the area.
+The project also included improvements at two locations within the storm sewer system contributing to Carter Lake.
+These improvements addressed existing maintenance issues that have previously led to localized flooding in the area.

-There is approximately 14 acres of surface drainage contributing to the combined sewer system upstream of the manhole that has historically surcharged north of 1823 Fort Street.
-Construction is underway to install a new storm sewer system that will allow these flows to be separated, thereby reducing peak flows in the area of concern.
+There was approximately 14 acres of surface drainage that contributed to the combined sewer system upstream of the manhole that has historically surcharged north of 1823 Fort Street.
+A new storm sewer system was installed which allowed these flows to be separated, thereby reducing peak flows in the area of concern.

 Construction of stormwater improvements at the Carter Boulevard Detention Pond is complete.
 The outflow structure was redesigned and reconstructed to prevent debris from clogging the outlet and to reduce the risk of localized flooding.

-Improvements to the stormwater screening structure in the Levi Carter Park parking lot just west of Carter Lake is nearing completion.
+Improvements to the stormwater screening structure in the Levi Carter Park parking lot just west of Carter Lake is complete.
 This screening structure was also redesigned and reconstructed to prevent debris from clogging the screens and to maintain proper conveyance within the storm sewer system.

-This 18th and Fort Sewer Improvements project is intended to reduce the surcharging of the combined sewer system and ultimately result in reduced street and property flooding caused by these surcharged flows.
+This 18th and Fort Sewer Improvements project reduced the surcharging of the combined sewer system and ultimately results in reduced street and property flooding caused by these surcharged flows.

-The stormwater improvements in this project are intended to address two maintenance issues within the storm sewer system, which will reduce the risk of localized flooding caused by blockages in the stormwater network.
+The stormwater improvements in this project addressed two maintenance issues within the storm sewer system, reducing the risk of localized flooding caused by blockages in the stormwater network.